-Basis for opinion
+Basis for Opinion

-We conducted our audit in accordance with Australian Auditing Standards.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Report section of our report.
+I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-We are independent of the Group in accordance with the auditor independence requirements of the ACNC Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the Financial Report in Australia.
-We have fulfilled our other ethical responsibilities in accordance with these requirements.
+My independence is established by the Constitution Act 1975.
+My staff and I are independent of the company and the consolidated entity in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
+My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.